October 17, 2024

 If you want to exchange your home currency for yuan before you leave, you may visit your local bank.
 However, it is advisable to order Chinese yuan in advance, as many banks outside of China do not keep a large amount of foreign money.
 You can also exchange money at the airport, but be aware that airport exchange counters often provide high exchange rates.
 Hotels and currency exchange offices near tourist attractions provide convenience but frequently demand higher fees.

-3. Local Banks in China:
+3. Local banks in China:

 Local banks in China are the cheapest and most reliable option to change money.
 The Bank of China or ICBC will give you the best exchange rates with no extra charges, but it will use up much of your time.
 You have to queue up, and in more remote areas, the languages spoken there might prevent you from getting what you want.